As an entrepreneur, an online business can seem like the holy grail of startups.

 I saved this for last because it’s one of those skill-sets only a small number of our readers will have.
 Fortunately, it’s also something you can pretty easily learn.

-Being an experienced programmer with a head on your shoulders is one of the most profitable tools you could have.
-Just look at some of the tech giants that have made millions.
+Being an experienced programmer with a head on your shoulders is one of the most profitable skillsets you could have.
+Just look at any of the tech giants that have made billions.
 Amazon, Ebay, Facebook, Google, Microsoft, Apple, etc. All of these companies would have gone no where without talented programmers.

 If you want to learn, dive into PHP or ASP.NET.
 These are web languages that you could use to create scripts, websites, and custom web-based software.
 Once you’re fully tuned into being an entrepreneur, you won’t have any problem coming up with new website ideas.
-You’ll be able to take action and start programming immediately to bring your ideas to life.
+You’ll be able to take action and bring some of your cool ideas to life.